JOJ0/discodos/sphinx/source/QUICKSTART.md

 Please head over to the [INSTALLATION](INSTALLATION.md) document for step by step instructions on how to get DiscoDOS running on your machine.

-## Importing your Discogs collection
+## Importing your Discogs collection and Marketplace inventory

 To let DiscoDOS know about our Discogs record collection we have to import a subset of the available information to the local database (the so-called DiscoBASE).

 `dsc import basic`

+`dsc import sales`

 ## Basic Usage Tutorial - Mixes